 A judge may grant a divorce on the grounds of the “irretrievable breakdown” of the marriage if one of the following is true:

-- both you and your spouse tell the court, either by petition or under oath/affirmation, that the marriage is irretrievably broken; or
+- both you and your spouse tell the judge, either by petition or under oath/affirmation, that the marriage is irretrievably broken; or

 - The judge can decide that there is no reasonable possibility of you and your spouse getting back together (reconciling) and grant the divorce; or